KidPudel/flutter-starter-kit/ui/must_widgets.md

   - `IconButton`
   - `ToggleButton`
 - `MediaQuery` - establishes a subtree in which media query resolves to the given data (like to learn the size of the current media), you can find the width and the height of any device
-- `Flexible` - to scale the child widget accordingly like weight(0.5f)

 - `ClipRRect` - to round a widget (but with `Container` it is preferable to use `decoration:` istead)
 - `PreferredSize` - advertises the preferred size which can be used by parent
 - `GestureDetector`